CyrusNajmabadi/lang-design/CollectionLiterals.md

 ```

 This is exactly the same as the restrictions on static-types *except* with the carve out that you can use the extension in a cast-syntax or new-expression *only* for lookup purposes and nothing else.

+Note 2.
+If cast syntax is not desirable here (especially if confuses the idea if extensions are types), we can come up with a new syntactic form.
+We are not beholden to the above syntax.

 # Future expansion